spotontom/running-app/README.md

 # 🏃 Tom's Mile Tracker

-A sleek, GPS-powered running tracker built in React Native with Firebase integration.
-This app logs real-time runs, calculates distances and splits, stores user data securely, and visualizes weekly progress — all wrapped in a clean, mobile-first interface.
+A GPS-powered running app built in React Native with Firebase integration.
+This app logs real-time runs, calculates distances and splits, stores user data securely, offers in-app music, and visualizes weekly progress — all wrapped in a clean, mobile-first interface.

 ---